BrightDN/goPokedex/README.md

 # goPokedex
-A pokedex CLI-program (REPL) made in the Golang
+A pokedex CLI-program (REPL) made in the Go-language

-Future updates:
-* Refining the catch mechanic
-* Add an adventure mode
-   * Starting area and only able to move to locations adjacent
-   * Adventure mode will offer different commands
-   * Ball variety, battles, gyms, ...
+To use this, simply clone the repository, install Go on your CLI, run a `go build` command while in the root folder of the repository to ensure it's build correctly.
+Next simply run a `go run ./` in the root folder.
+(Root folder means the folder containing the `main.go` file.

+For the current version and future updates, please reference the [Update log](https://github.com/BrightDN/goPokedex/blob/main/UpdateLog.md)